 These are my favorite eye drops to help with the redness and blurriness that hits at the end of the night:

-I like that these eye drops are homeopathic and that they give an immediate soothing sensation.
+I like that these eye drops are doctor recommended and that they give an immediate soothing sensation.
 Other eye drops I have found tend to sting a little bit and they take longer to take effect.